y001j/SuperDice/SuperDice/README.md

 We are a studio that aim for participating and contributing early EOS Dapp development and Eco system biulding.

 ## what is super dice
-It is a experimental EOS Dapp game that used to biuld the community and test the Dapp running in blockchain mainnet, all the profit will be give back to EOS community to promote the popularization of this technology.
+It is a experimental EOS Dapp game that used to biuld the community and test the Dapp running on mainnet, all the profits will be given back to EOS community to promote the popularization of this technology.